 See this update on the Cleaner Air Oregon rule-making process from notes taken at a recent meeting of the Associated Oregon Industries’ Environment and Energy Council.

 Kellen joined Bison in 2015.
 He has a Bachelors of Science degree in Biology from Beloit College and is an environmental scientist in the Helena office.
-Kellen has five years of experience as a source tester and environmental chemist.
-As a member of the Source Testing group, Kellen conducts air emissions testing in accordance with EPA methods for both engineering and compliance purposes for a variety of clients.
-He has extensive experience and knowledge operating Boiler MACT compliance testing, Title V compliance testing, JJJJ and ZZZZ testing, and fourier transform infrared spectroscopy (FTIR), which is used to
+Kellen has 10 years of experience as a source tester and environmental chemist.
+As a project manager for the consulting team, Kellen provides air permitting and compliance support for a variety of industries to complete challenging air quality projects and reduce emissions.
+He prepares permit applications such as pre-construction, Title V operating permits, and registrations for a variety of industries.
+He works with clients to ensure they are operating in compliance